-The Copenhagen Half Marathon combines a fiercely fast course with sightseeing in a cool city.
+The Copenhagen Half Marathon combines a world record course with sightseeing in a cool city.
 Join in to feel the rush on a course designed to break limits.

 When the gun launching the 6th race edition of the CPH Half goes off, it is not only heard in Denmark.

 Being an IAAF Gold Label half marathon and a world record course, the CPH Half attracts thousands of runners from all over the world – top athletes as well as recreational runners, who have chosen Copenhagen as the backdrop for their once in a lifetime running experience, regardless of pace and ambitions.

 The CPH Half 2021 is held on Sunday, September 19, starting at 11:15 am.

 Start & finish: The race starts and finishes on Øster Allé in Fælledparken, central Copenhagen

 Registration: Entry opens on October 1, 2020, 12:00 noon CET.